mikkoim/taxonomist-studio/README.md

 - Automatic pasting of metadata from excel to SRS
 - Automatic pasting of plate positions for MegaBarcoding workflows

+> [!WARNING]
-[!Note] Taxonomist Studio is still under development and functionality might change at any time.
-Development and functionality ideas are welcome in GitHub Issues.
+> Taxonomist Studio is still under development and functionality might still change at any time.

 # Installation